Home » Water Quality » Contaminants » What Causes Brown Well Water & How to Get Rid of It

 1. Remove Brown Well Water by Using a Tannins & Water Softener System

 Water Softeners use ion exchange to remove mineral buildup in water.
-Not only does this leave water tasting better, but it can also prevent pipes, tanks, and heaters from rusting and subsequently, the water from discoloring.
+Not only does this leave the water tasting better, but it can also prevent pipes, tanks, and heaters from rusting and subsequently, the water from discoloring.

-3. Chlorinate Your Well To Remove Brown Water
+3. Chlorinate Your Well

-If your well water is brown due to bacterial growth, chlorination can help to kill unwanted bacteria colonies, as it’s one of the most conventional and persistent water disinfection methods.
-Preemptive chlorination after heavy rains might prevent microbial and bacterial contamination through soil and debris as well.
+If your well water is brown due to bacterial growth, chlorination can help to kill unwanted bacteria colonies.
+In fact, it’s one of the best and most widely used disinfection methods.

-Shock chlorination, though, is one of the best ways to deal with advanced bacterial growth in your well.
-It’s a process of disinfecting water by using ordinary bleach, and it’s best to use chlorine bleach containing 5% or more sodium hypochlorite to get the best results out of shock chlorination.
-However, note that the chlorine residue might give water a weird taste, color, and odor after the disinfection process.
-So, you might want to remove chlorine from water once it’s disinfected.
+Shock chlorination is one of the best ways to deal with advanced bacterial growth in your well.
+It’s a process of disinfecting water using ordinary bleach.
+You can use chlorine bleach containing 5% or more sodium hypochlorite to get the best results.

 4. Contact Professionals

-In addition, if the problem stems from a rusty plumbing system, you need to call a plumber.
+If the problem stems from a rusty plumbing system, you need to call a plumber.
 They’ll identify which pipes are rusty and replace them.

 Step 3: Retest Your Well Water After Treatment